Triple Crown of Cycling: Grand Tours

 The Grand Tours are a set of stage races: the Tour de France, the Giro d'Italia, and the Vuelta a España.
 These races have special status in Union Cycliste Internationale (UCI) regulations, as they award the most UCI points and are the only races longer than 14 days.
-Seven riders have won all three races across their careers—an achievement some sources have called a "triple crown".
+Eight male riders have won all three races across their careers—an achievement some sources have called a "triple crown".
 Cycling journalist Matthew Hansen has argued that a single-season sweep of the Grand Tours should replace the traditional Tour-Giro-World Championship definition, noting that historical scheduling conflicts that once made combining the Giro and Vuelta difficult no longer apply.
 No rider has ever achieved this hypothetical single-season sweep, but three men—Eddy Merckx, Bernard Hinault and Chris Froome—have won all three Grand Tours in a row, split over calendar years.
 Some sources have called this feat, holding the titles of all three races at the same time, a "triple crown of wins" or "cycling's triple crown".

 In women's cycling, the Grand Tour label is debated, as the major stage races have a less consistent history and are considerably shorter.
 The Giro d'Italia Women is the most established, first held in 1988 and running consistently since 1993, while the Tour de France Femmes was only launched in 2022 (succeeding the Grande Boucle Féminine Internationale, a female equivalent of the Tour from 1984–2009), and La Vuelta Femenina started in its current form in 2023.
-The Vuelta replaced the shorter and less demanding Challenge by La Vuelta stage race, whose status as a Grand Tour is particularly contested.
+The Vuelta replaced the shorter and less demanding Challenge by La Vuelta stage race, whose status as a Grand Tour was contested.

 Despite the evolving status of women's races, Annemiek van Vleuten is often credited with winning a "grand tour triple" or "all three Grand Tours" for her achievements in 2022.
 Van Vleuten won the Tour, the Giro, and the Challenge by La Vuelta, in addition to winning the 2022 World Championship.
 This came as part of a run of six consecutive victories in major stage races: Challenge by La Vuelta (2021 and 2022), Giro Donne (2022 and 2023), Tour de France Femmes (2022), and La Vuelta Femenina (2023).
+In 2026, Demi Vollering became the second woman to win all three major women's stage races, winning the Tour de France Femmes in 2023, winning La Vuelta Femenina twice in 2024 and 2025, and winning the Giro d'Italia Women in 2026.

 Career winners of all three Grand Tours

-Seven riders have won all three Grand Tours over their career.
+Eight riders have won all three Grand Tours over their career.